sheng09/Steps-to-run-ccstack/README.md

     source ~/.bash_profile
     ```

-## In your environment
+## 1.2 Settings for your own environments
 You can download and install [sacpy](https://github.com/sheng09/sacpy) on your machines.

 Manuals coming soon....

-# Computing coda correlations in parallel
+# 2. Computing coda correlations in parallel

 We use an executetable files `cc_stack_v2.py` to do the computation.
 It is within the package [sacpy](https://github.com/sheng09/sacpy).
 After configuring your environment, especially setting your PATH, you can call it in anywhere without specifying the absolute path to it.

-## Examples on compute2
+## 2.1 Examples on compute2

 If you can access the server `compute2` at RSES, then there are examples at `/home/seis/sheng/Lucie-Example/`.
 You can copy this folder or files within it to your directory, as you may dont have access to run files inplace.